Alia Issa: Life

 Issa competes in the club throw, an event for athletes who are unable to compete in discus or javelin throws.
 Issa placed fourth in the Women's club throw at the 2021 World Para Athletics European Championships in Bydgoszcz, Poland.
 She has said that playing sport makes her feel stronger and has increased her self-esteem: “I would like to tell people that if they have a disabled child like me, don't keep it hidden at home.
 Encourage him to play sports."

-In June 2021, Issa was chosen with five men to become the Refugee Paralympic Team to represent refugees at the 2020 Summer Paralympics in Tokyo.
-Her candidature was announced by British actress and UNHCR Goodwill Ambassador Gugu Mbatha-Raw who said, "You'll be representing refugee women all over the world."
+In June 2021, Issa was called up by the International Paralympic Committee to compete with five other athletes within the Refugee Paralympic Team to represent refugees at the 2020 Summer Paralympics in Tokyo.
+Her name was announced by British actress and UNHCR Goodwill Ambassador Gugu Mbatha-Raw who said, "You'll be representing refugee women all over the world."
 The team was led by the Chef de Mission Ileana Rodriguez who was previously a parathlete swimmer for the United States in 2012.
-The other five included Ibrahim Al Hussein who is also from Syria and lives in Athens.
+The other five included Ibrahim Al Hussein who is also from Syria and also lives in Athens.
 Issa became the first woman to compete as a member of the Refugee Paralympic Team.
-She was also the first woman athlete to enter the Paralympics Opening ceremony as the refugee team was first in the procession.
+She was also the first woman refugee athlete to compete in the Paralympics.
 The day before the Tokyo opening ceremony it was decided that there would be two flag carriers, Issa and swimmer Abbas Karimi.

 Issa came eighth in the F32 Club Throw in Tokyo.
-Roza Kozakowska of Poland came first with the longest throw ever of 28.74m; the Ukrainian Anastasiia Moskalenko took the silver and Mounia Gasm of Algeria had the bronze.
+Roza Kozakowska of Poland won the gold medal and broke the World Record with a throw result of 28.74m; the Ukrainian Anastasiia Moskalenko won silver and Mounia Gasmi of Algeria bronze.